 However, this does not apply to liquids.
 We will learn in Siman 318, in detail, that soups or foods with gravy are assur to reheat above Yad soledes except when the laws of Chazora are kept.

-The Mechaber's example of Panades is an example of a food that may be reheated since it is like a meat knish which doesn't have any liquid gravy.
+This Mechaber example of a Panades is an example of a food that may be reheated since it is like a meat knish which doesn't have any liquid gravy.